sws2apps/jw-epub-parser/README.md

 	weeksCount: 7,
  	mwbYear: '2023',
   	weeksData: [
     	{
-			weekDate: '03/06/2023',
+			weekDate: '09/04/2023',
-			weekDateLocale: 'March 6-12',
+			weekDateLocale: 'September 4-10',
-			weeklyBibleReading: '1 CHRONICLES 23-26',
+			weeklyBibleReading: 'ESTHER 1-2',
-			songFirst: 123,
+			songFirst: 137,
-			tgw10Talk: '“Temple Worship Becomes Highly Organized”',
-			tgwBRead: '1Ch 23:21-32',
-			tgwBReadStudy: 5,
+			tgwTalk: '“Strive to Be Modest Like Esther”',
+			tgwBRead: 'Es 1:13-22 (th study 10)',
 			ayfCount: 3,
 			ayfPart1:
 				'Discussion.
-Play the video Memorial Invitation Campaign.
+Play the video Initial Call: Kingdom​—Mt 6:9, 10.
 Stop the video at each pause, and ask the audience the questions that appear in the video.',
 			ayfPart1Time: 5,
-			ayfPart1Type: 'Memorial Invitation Video',
+			ayfPart1Type: 'Initial Call Video',
-			ayfPart2:
-				'Begin with the sample conversation topic.
-After the householder expresses interest, introduce and discuss (but do not play) the video Remember Jesus’ Death.',
+			ayfPart2: 'Begin with the sample conversation topic.
+Offer the Enjoy Life Forever! brochure. (th study 1)',
 			ayfPart2Time: 3,
-			ayfPart2Type: 'Memorial Invitation',
+			ayfPart2Type: 'Initial Call',
-			ayfPart2Study: 11,
-			ayfPart3: 'w11 6/1 14-15—Theme: Why Are Christians Organized?',
+			ayfPart3: 'w20.11 12-14 ¶3-7​—Theme: Help From Jesus and the Angels. (th study 14)',
 			ayfPart3Time: 5,
 			ayfPart3Type: 'Talk',
-			ayfPart3Study: 14,
-			songMiddle: 101,
+			songMiddle: 106,
 			lcCount: 2,
-			lcPart1: '“How to Help After a Disaster”',
+			lcPart1: 'What Your Peers Say​—Body Image',
-			lcPart1Time: 10,
+			lcPart1Time: 5,
-			lcPart1Content: 'Discussion and video.',
+			lcPart1Content:
-			lcPart2: 'Memorial Campaign to Begin Saturday, March 11',
-			lcPart2Time: 5,
-			lcPart2Content:
 				'Discussion.
-Briefly review the invitation.
-Outline the local arrangements for the special talk and the Memorial and for covering the territory.',
+Play the video.
+Then ask the audience: Why can it be difficult to have a balanced view of our appearance?',
+			lcPart2: 'Organizational Accomplishments',
+			lcPart2Time: 10,
+			lcPart2Content: 'Play the Organizational Accomplishments video for September.',
-			lcCBS: 'lff lesson 39 and endnote 3',
+			lcCBS: 'lff lesson 56 and endnotes 6 and 7',
-			songConclude: 127,
+			songConclude: 101,
 		},
     		...
   	]